2022's 10 Best

 Along with promoting muscle growth, omega-3s can also help burn fat.
 This has the additional benefit of making it less likely that your body will burn muscle instead of fat during exercise.
 This can lead to an overall improvement in body composition, as you have more muscle and less fat.

 And while fish oil may not be directly responsible for lowering the risk of heart disease, its fat-burning properties can have an indirect effect.
 Being overweight increases the risk of heart disease.
-So, whether it’s with diet, exercise, or supplements, maintaining a healthy body weight will help to lower the risk of heart disease.
+So, whether it’s with diet, exercise, or supplements, maintaining a healthy body weight can help to lower the risk of heart disease.

 If you’re playing a sport in which reaction time is important (i.e. virtually all of them), fish oil can help.
 A 2011 study involving pro Spanish female soccer players showed that fish oil improved their reaction time.
 Omega-3s have also been shown to improve brain function in other areas as well.
 For example, fish oil can help improve memory.
 This can help athletes memorize playbooks, for example.

 Anyone who has suffered from exercise-induced asthma knows how debilitating it can be.
 Reaching for your inhaler instead of the dumbbells is not where you want to be.
 The good news is that fish oil can help.
 A 2013 study showed that omega-3s can improve lung function and reduce the inflammation that causes exercise-induced asthma attacks.

 Omega-3s don’t just make your muscles stronger.
 They can make your bones stronger too.
 A 2009 report showed that omega-3s have been beneficial for bone health in animals.
 More research is needed to definitively say if omega-3s are as beneficial to human bones, but the science is promising.

 The anti-inflammatory properties of omega-3s are also helpful for general health.
 Some inflammation is normal when the body is recovering from an injury or illness.
 This is actually essential to the healing process, but sometimes the inflammation can persist for a long time.